 Kaisha S. Huguley is an actress with a rapidly expanding presence on the performing arts scene.
 She is an exciting and enjoyable artist who is dedicated to using her artistic talents to make a lasting impact.
 Kaisha is currently training as a student in the Musical Theatre Conservatory Program at the American Musical and Dramatic Academy in New York City.
-She has successfully completed two semesters of training and is expected to graduate in September 2018.
+She has successfully completed three semesters of training and is expected to graduate in September 2018.
 Prior to moving to New York City, Kaisha took the stage as Hattie on the Block in the stage production Women of Plums, an award winning poetry book by DC Poet Laureate Dolores Kendrick.
 This performance was sponsored by the DC Commission of the Arts & Humanities and took place at DC’s Historic Lincoln Theatre.

 Prior to taking the stage as Hattie, Kaisha played the lead character (Monique Freeman) in Beneath the Surface, performed in the musical How to be the Perfect Wingwoman (Stevie), and performed as a central and supporting character in Voices the Play (Barbara Birdette/Egon).
 She also had the opportunity to be cast in several commercials with companies like Double Tree by Hilton, Toyota, and the U.S. Department of Navy.

 In October 2015, Kaisha produced and directed her own artist showcase, entitled A Legacy for our Daughters.
 Her artist showcase displayed the broad range of Kaisha's craft through her portrayals of several well-known female characters and historical figures.
 The event also featured the debut of the narrative short, #RegalNotRatchet (also self-directed). #RegalNotRatchet was selected to be screened during the 2015 Freedom Film Festival in New Orleans, LA and won the award for Best Social Media Film.